circularing/entimport/README.md

         output path for ent schema (default "./ent/schema") -tables value
-        comma-separated list of tables to inspect (all if empty)
+        comma-separated list of tables to inspect (all if empty) -ignore-missing-pk
+        ignore missing primary key and use foreign keys as fallback
 ```

 ## Examples: